ciena-attic/ember-frost-select/README.md

 will select both values `"bar"` and `"buzz"`.

 NOTE: Changing `selectedValue` will overwrite any previous selections.
 However, changing `selectedValue` to be undefined, or a value that can be evaluated to be equal to the previous value (using lodash's `isEqual` function) will not cause values to be overwritten.
+Setting `selectedValue` to `null` will clear the selection.

 ##Contributing
 This following outlines the details of collaborating on this Ember addon: